Menu

 Our Suggested Plans

-Sumo Stable Experience
+Sumo Stable Visit

 Visit a sumo stable with an expert guide, whose deep knowledge and insights will help you understand Rikishi's unique world and experience the power and spirit of sumo up close.